Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Shear-shape coordinates are a homeomorphism

 Any partition $\sing = (\kappa_1, ..., \kappa_n)$ of $4g-4$ determines a regular locus $\PT_g^{\text{reg}}(\sing)$ of pairs $(X,\lambda)$, where the complement of $\lambda$ in $X$ is a union of regular ideal $(\kappa_i+2)$-gons.
 Then $\PoM_g^{\text{reg}}(\sing)$ is the moduli space of pairs where $\ell_X(\lambda)=1$.

 Gluing together the expanding maps of regular polygons provides an explicit model of dilation rays in $\PoM_g(\sing)$ and identifies them with geodesics for the Thurston metric.
+A survey of some basic properties of Thurston's metric as well as similarities and differences between directed stretch rays and Teich\"uller geodesics can be found in \cite{PapadopTheret:Teich_Thurston}.
 The following proposition was inspired in part by recent work of Horbez and Tao, in which they investigate the minimally displaced sets in the Thurston's metric using a similar construction \cite{HT:stretch}.

 \begin{proposition} For any $(X,\lambda)\in \PT_g^{\text{reg}}(\sing)$, the dilation ray $\{X_\lambda^t: t\in \RR\}\subset \PT_g^{\text{reg}}(\sing)$ is a directed unit-speed geodesic in Thurston's asymmetric Lipschitz metric. \end{proposition}